augustjanse/opencensus-java/report.md

 `BinaryFormatImpl` is a helper class for `SpanContext`. `SpanContext` represents the associated state for a `Span`. `fromByteArray()` generates one from a byte array.
 The method is undocumented, but the method it overrides contains documentation explaining succinctly when Exceptions are thrown.

 [ServerStatsEncoding](https://javadoc.io/doc/io.opencensus/opencensus-api/latest/io/opencensus/common/ServerStatsEncoding.html) is a class that encodes/decodes ServerStats (a representation of stats measured on the server side).
 The method `parseBytes()` decodes a serialized byte array.
 If the decoding succeed it returns the decoded value, otherwise null.
+The documentation clearly states the return value, but isn't clear on when the method throws exceptions.

 [Tracestate](https://javadoc.io/static/io.opencensus/opencensus-api/0.25.0/io/opencensus/trace/Tracestate.html) is a class that carries tracing-system specific context in a list of key-value pairs.
 The method `validateKey()` verifies that a key is valid, i.e. follows a set of pre-defined rules.
+This is clear from the method name, but not further documented.

 [Metric](https://javadoc.io/static/io.opencensus/opencensus-api/0.25.0/io/opencensus/metrics/Metrics.html) is a class that represent a datamodel for what exporters takes as input.
-The method `checkTypeMatch()` check that the different arguments are of the correct type, i.e. Long, Double etc.
+The method `checkTypeMatch()` check that the different arguments are of the correct type, i.e. Long, Double etc. The method is undocumented.

 Instana is a APM that can be used for automatic visualization and performance analysis.
 The class `InstanaExporterHandler` handles a `Span` and exports its data in different formats.
 The class contains the function `convertToJson()` that converts the data to a JSON string.
+The method is undocumented but always returns a JSON string as expected.

 None of the methods are outrageously long, but all of them except for `create()` could feasibly be shortened.
 Our opinion is that this project is mostly well factored already, with only small improvements possible.